-Happy New Year!
+Happy New Year and cheers to a new beginning!
 I hope you had a wonderful holiday season.
 Christmas is a wonderful time of year, time to be with your loved ones, and a time for laughter and cheer.
 But it is also a good time to reflect on the true meaning of Christmas.
 Christmas is not simply a commemorative Christian holiday.
 It is not simply celebrating with family and friends.
 It is not simply a time to give gifts and to be a giving person for a few days out of the year.
 The Christmas holiday can certainly be all these things, but it can be so much more.
 No matter what your religious beliefs, this time of year can be a time to reflect on our lives.
 Every year, I am particularly moved by the song “Happy Christmas” by Celine Dion.

 So, this is Christmas and what have you done

 Another year over, a new one just begun . . . .

 Every year when I hear this song, it touches my soul in a very personal way, and it always gets me thinking about my life.
 What meaningful things have I done over the last year?
 Certainly, my accomplishments and goal achievements come to mind, but it is actually much more than that.
 It is about who I’ve become and what I have done for others.
 Each year it is my goal to become a better person.
 Health and wellness is something I always need to work on but, equally important, is my goal of becoming the person I want to be.
 I want to demonstrate my love for my family in many different ways.
 I want to create beautiful memories for my children and grandchildren that will live on for a lifetime.
 I want to deepen the relationships I have with my spouse, my family, my friends, and others.
 I want to step into the shoes of others, so I can see and feel things from their perspective, experience their world, understand and help them work through challenges, and join them as they celebrate their successes.
 As a life and leadership coach, I want to support my clients to reach their goals, achieve their dreams, and, in the process, become their personal and professional best.